vishnupriya-pai/2D-Graphics-Editor/README.md

 # 2D Terminal Graphics Editor

 An interactive, vector-to-raster 2D graphics engine and TUI (Text User Interface) application written in standard C. The application maintains an in-memory vector object table and mathematically rasterizes geometric primitives onto an $80 \times 24$ character grid canvas using classical computer graphics rasterization algorithms.
 The visual output features retro hardware styling powered entirely via raw ANSI terminal escape sequences.
+##Interactive Controls
+On execution, the editor pre-seeds three sample demo layers (a border rectangle, a central circle, and a diagonal splitting line) and opens up an action-driven runtime prompt:

+[1] Add Shape: Launch sub-prompts to introduce a Line, Rectangle, Circle, or Triangle with coordinate validation boundaries.

+[2] Delete Shape: Purges an active vector element layer by targeted numeric ID, initiating an immediate canvas redraw step.

+[3] Modify Shape: Targets coordinates or parameters of an existing layer component and adapts its grid structure.

+[4] Clear Canvas: De-allocates the active shape tracker arrays completely and resets the canvas coordinate layout.

+[5] Save to Text File: Flushes and dumps the absolute raw raster ASCII string arrays into a standard .txt document.

+[6] Refresh Screen: Forces a hard clear execution pass (\033[2J) and system redraw pass.

+[7] Exit: Terminates the execution sequence and exits gracefully.

 ---